 Your doctor will typically choose your treatment for CHF based on how severe your symptoms are and the class of the disease.
 Medical therapy aims to improve symptoms, stop or slow the decline of your heart’s pumping ability, and reduce the chances of death.
-In most cases, treatment also involves lifestyle changes, such as reducing your salt intake, quitting smoking, and weight reduction if necessary.
+In most cases, your treatment will also involve lifestyle changes, such as reducing your salt intake, quitting smoking, and weight reduction if necessary.

 Some medications can help by reducing fluid retention, opening up blood vessels or slowing down your heart rate.
 A combination of different medications may be necessary to relieve your symptoms of heart failure.

 In later stages of CHF, you may need surgery to correct or treat the underlying heart conditions.
-This includes procedures called coronary bypass surgery and heart valve replacement.
-You may also need to have a device called a pacemaker implanted into your body.
+This includes procedures such as coronary bypass surgery and heart valve replacement.
+You may also need to have a pacemaker implanted into your body.
 A pacemaker helps regulate your heartbeat.
 A heart transplant may be an option if you have very severe CHF.

 Your Next Steps for Living With Congestive Heart Failure